Efficiency Improvements Using Technology

 Radiant Floors

-Surrey Campus uses radiant floor technology to heat and cool the majority of the Arbutus building as well as the new area of the Surrey Main building.
+Surrey Campus uses radiant floor technology to heat and cool the majority of the Arbutus building as well as the new area of the Maple building.
 This type of heating and cooling is more energy efficient in how it heats or cools people and it also increases the effectiveness of our geo-exchange system as the geo-exchange system produces cooler heating water than a conventional boiler.
 To get maximum benefit from this lower temperature water a larger heating surface is often necessary.
 One way to achieve this is to use the radiant floor area to distribute this heat evenly through the building.
 A key advantage of this is the floor has a lot of mass which tends to store the heat keeping the room temperatures vary constant.
 In the summer we use cooler water from the geo-exchange to cool the buildings in the same manner.
 This system improves the effectiveness of the geo-exchange system allowing it to operate in cooler weather reducing natural gas consumption.

 Lighting